anewgithubname/3202RLCI/Reviewer3.md

 Thanks for acknowledging the novelty and the significance of our paper.
 We have made the amendations following your advice.

-**Q1 Issues in the presentation and proofs of theoretical results**
+### Q1.
+Issues in the presentation and proofs of theoretical results
 >Why $\mathcal{T}$ must be a bijection?

 As we have explained in Lemma 3.3, the optimal discriminator is $d^\ast(x) = \mathcal{T}^{-1}[r(x)]$, hence $\mathcal{T}$ must be a bijection such that its